 At the moment, chromium plating is commonly done using chromium six.
 Chromium six is one of the most carcinogenic materials known.
 There's a huge desire to find electroplating methods that don't use chromium six.
 My research group is looking at chromium, nickel and cobalt in particular.

-As part of our research we need to understand the new coatings, we need to understand the structure, thickness, morphology, the shape, the way that the deposits grow, and so on which requires surface characterization methods.
+As part of our research we need to understand the new coatings, we need to understand the structure, thickness, morphology, shape, the way that the deposits grow, and so on which requires surface characterization methods.

 We are also developing methodologies for more complex casting methods such as single crystal super alloy castings which is important for the automotive and aerospace industries.